rupaai/Journey-Guider/README.md

-Project Name: Journey Guider (Project based on travelling popular destinations and staying in hotels)
+# Journey Guider
+A project on hotel booking system for various destinations.

+### Programming Language
-Programming Language: HTML, CSS, PHP 7.0
+HTML, CSS, PHP 7.0

-IDE : JetBrains PhpStorm
+### Note

-Important: 1) Need PHP 7.0 for Login page's works.
+1) Need PHP 7.0 for Login page's works.
 2) Database file is in Journey Guider\Database

-Instructions:
+### Instructions
-1) Home:
+- Home:

      #1: The project can be started by running "Home.php"

      #2: From there by scrolling down you can select a country to see it's popular destinations (For now Malaysia,Australia and Singapore countries's popular destinations has been inserted in database.
 Select any three of these).

-2) Hotels:
+- Hotels:

     #1: To see renowned hotels of different countries click on "HOTELS" from webpage(Or run Hotels.php file from folder).

     #2: From there, on the form, select country (Singapore, Paris, Bangladesh) and click on show button to show the hotels  of those countries.

-3) Login:
+- Login:

    #1: For user login goto "Log In" page from webpage(Or run Login.php file from folder).